-Internal assessment Overall percentage weighing External assessment Overall percentage weighing Individual investigation (10 hours) 20% Paper 1 - Multiple choice 20% Paper 2 40% for SL Note that SL and HL students must engage in 20 hours and 40 hours of - Data based, short answer and extended response questions 36% for HL practical work respectively.
-Inclusively, both SL and HL Paper 3 20% for SL students must contribute in the group 4 project for 10 hours.
-Short answer and extended response questions in core and option material 24% for HL
+Internal assessment Overall External assessment Overall

+percentage percentage

+weighing weighing

+Individual investigation Paper 1 36%

+(10 hours) - Multiple-choice questions

+Note that SL and HL students - Data-based questions

+must engage in 20 hours and 20% Paper 2 44%

+40 hours of practical work respectively.
+Additionally, -Data-based questions ,0

+both SL and HL students - Short answer questions

+must contribute to the group 4 project for 10 hours. - Extended response

+questions

-A background of biology is highly recommended for biological sciences courses at tertiary education.
+A background in biology is highly recommended for biological sciences courses in tertiary education.
 Biology is also essential in courses of medicine, physiotherapy, nursing, sports science, biochemistry, dentistry and veterinary science.
 Higher level Biology and Chemistry will also be required in some of these university courses.

-Biology is also preferred by many other courses or careers as students will be equipped with good personal and manipulative skills.
+Biology is also preferred by any other course or career as students will be equipped with good personal and collaboration skills.